-Rajasthan Crisis: Gehlot to meet Governor with Congress MLAs seeking assembly session
+Rajasthan Crisis: Ashok Gehlot meets Governor seeking assembly session

-New Delhi, July 24: Rajasthan Chief Minister Ashok Gehlot's camp of MLAs will meet the state Governor Kalraj Mishra, asking for the next state assembly session to be convened, after Rajasthan High Court gave a reprieve to the Sachin Pilot camp.
+New Delhi, July 24: Rajasthan Chief Minister Ashok Gehlot's met the state Governor Kalraj Mishra, seeking the next state assembly session to be convened, after Rajasthan High Court gave a reprieve to the Sachin Pilot camp.

 Gehlot's camp claims that he has at least 103 MLAs loyal to him - 88 from the Congress, 2 from the BTP and CPM each, 1 from RLD and 10 independents.